-“Our community is underserved,” said Frederick Fraunfelder, MD, MBA, director of MU Health Care’s Mason Eye Institute and chair of the Department of Ophthalmology at the MU School of Medicine.
+“Our community is underserved,” said Frederick Fraunfelder, MD, MBA, director of MU Health Care’s Mason Eye Clinic and chair of the Department of Ophthalmology at the MU School of Medicine.
 According to Fraunfelder, communities should have one ophthalmologist for every 20,000 people.

 Since 2015, Fraunfelder has recruited providers to the MU Health Care eye and vision team.
 Now, he’s focused on recruiting physicians in high-demand specialties.